nelsonomoi/100-days-of-code/log.md

 **Today's Progress**: learn't on binary search using bisect python module

-**Thoughts:** looking forward to something great after covering a wide area of intermediate python
+**Thoughts:** looking forward to something great after covering a wide area of intermediate python tutorial